cjgala/starman-cli/README.md

 # starman-cli

-A tool for submitting premade API requests from the command-line
+A CLI tool for executing customizble API requests

 ```
   ____ _____  _    ____  __  __    _    _   _